-No Difficulties Encountered in Performing the Audit
+No Difficulties Encountered in Performing the Audit.
 We encountered no significant difficulties in dealing with management in performing and completing our audit.

-Corrected and Uncorrected Misstatements
+Corrected and Uncorrected Misstatements.
 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
-Management has corrected all such misstatements.
-The material misstatements detected as a result of audit procedures (and corrected by management) included a receivable and payable accrual for approximately \$120,000, as well as the corresponding revenue and expenditure accounts, in the High Intensity Drug Trafficking Area special revenue fund.
+The attached schedule summarizes uncorrected misstatements of the financial statements.
+Management has determined that their effects are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
+The following material misstatements detected as a result of audit procedures were corrected by management: